GoXLR-on-Linux/goxlr-on-linux/README.md

 ### Will the buttons ever work on Linux?
 We might be able to Reverse Engineer the USB signals and write our own simplified driver to have some of the more simple buttons (mute) working.
 I have no personal experience with this, so this is just a guess atm.

+## Known bug

+### Cannot lock down 107341338 byte memory area (Cannot allocate memory)
+FIX : Open cmd and enter : `usermod -a -G audio YOURNAMEUSER`

+### ERROR GoXLR_Source_Chat:XXX not a valid port
+FIX : Go to windows and load your profile to your GoXLR and never shutdown (usb powered dongle or bios usb powered) and restart to your os.

 ## Disclaimer
 This project is not in any way affiliated with TC-Hellicon.
 There is no official support for GoXLR (Mini) and Linux.
 This project, or any of its contributers cannot be held responsible for any issues you experience with your device, before or after using the scripts or documentation provided.